 While the typical drive from Dublin to Galway along the M4 and M6 only takes a little more than three hours, there are many tourist attractions along the route that are worth stopping for.
 So take your time and enjoy a beautiful part of Ireland that many foreign tourists tend to overlook.

-If I could give any tip for the Dublin to Galway drive, it would be to stray from the motorway as much as possible.
+Though the drive from Galway to Dublin or vice versa along the M6 is only about 200 kilometres and will take just over 2 hours if you don’t divert from the motorway, if I could give any tip for the Dublin to Galway drive, it would be to stray from the motorway as much as possible!
 While many of the stops in this list are directly accessible from just a short detour from the M6, you’ll miss much of the bucolic beauty that this region has to offer if you stay on the motorway the majority of the journey.

 If you stick to the M6, all the scenery you’re likely to experience is the seemingly endless expanse of dual carriageway and the occasional Guinness transport lorry (Ireland may well be the only country that transports its beer in oil tankers).
 While the distance from Dublin to Galway is certainly shorter along the M6, it is well worth going on the country roads instead.

 If you stray from the motorway and venture onto the winding country roads, your total journey time will definitely be longer as the distance from Galway to Dublin depends on the road you take, but it will also be infinitely more scenic and enjoyable.

 Also, if you’re travelling in spring, you’ll see literally hundreds of adorable baby lambs.
 They’re the cutest, fluffy little creatures and they don’t really hang out on the side of the M4.
 Honestly, it’s worth straying from the motorway just for that.